1. FC Saarbrücken: Post war and French exile

 After the war, the occupying Allied authorities dissolved most organizations within Germany, including sports and football clubs, as part of the process of de-Nazification.
 The team was allowed to reform late in 1945, but under the new name 1.
 FC Saarbrücken.
 The club played its first three seasons of post-war football in the first division Oberliga Südwest-Nord, winning the division championship in 1946.

 The German state of Saarland, where the city of Saarbrücken is located, was occupied by the French after the war.
 They made various efforts to see the state become independent of Germany or join France.
 In sport, this was manifested as separate 1952 Olympic and 1954 FIFA World Cup teams for Saarland and the establishment of a short-lived football league for the state called the Ehrenliga.
 In 1948, 1.
 FC Saarbrücken was one of a number of sides forced out of German football, but unlike other clubs, they did not play in the puppet league.
-Instead, the strong side became part of the French second division in the 1948-49 edition as FC Sarrebruck.
+Instead, the strong side became part of the French second division in the 1948–49 edition as FC Sarrebruck.
 They won the division but were refused promotion or further participation, mainly due to the resistance of other clubs, among them Strasbourg, which had been forced to play in German competition during World War II.

 Saarbrücken withdrew from the league and began to play in a series of friendlies over the next two years.
 They organized a tournament in 1949–50 called the Internationaler Saarlandpokal ("International Saarland Cup") that had them play 15 home matches against teams from Austria, Denmark, France, Sweden, Switzerland and Yugoslavia.
 The top three sides then joined hosts Saarbrücken in a playoff round, which the home team eventually won in a 4–0 victory over Stade Rennais UC of France.
 The next year, fellow Saarlanders VfB Neunkirchen co-hosted the tournament which this time included more German sides.
 The tournament was abandoned for 1952 as an agreement was reached to allow teams from the Saarland re-admission to the German Football Association (DFB).

 This episode in the history of German football would play itself out with the odd appearance of a separate side from Saarland in the 1954 World Cup preliminary rounds.
 Without a proper home in either the German or French leagues, Saarland had established a separate football association with membership in FIFA.
 1. FC Saarbrücken sent ten players to that national side and the Saarlanders acquitted themselves well, finishing second in their group ahead of Norway and behind group winner West Germany.

-Saarbrücken would also make an appearance in the 1955–56 European Cup as Saarland's representative and were eliminated by Milan in the first round, despite a 4–3 win at the San Siro in the first leg.
+Saarbrücken would also make an appearance in the first edition of the European Cup (nowadays UEFA Champions League) as Saarland's representative, marking the only time the team (and any team representing Saarland or from the state of Saarland) ever played in UEFA competitions.
+Despite a 4–3 win at the San Siro in the first leg, they were eliminated by Milan in the first round after a comeback from the Italian team in Saarbrücken (1–4).